Nesaruddin Ahmad

 Nesaruddin Ahmad (নেছারউদ্দীন আহমদ; 1873 – 31 January 1952) was a Bengali Islamic scholar, spiritual reformer, educationist and writer.
 He was the main disciple of Furfura Sharif's Mohammad Abu Bakr Siddique in eastern Bengal.
 Ahmad was the inaugural Pir of Sarsina (শর্ষিণার পীর), having founded the Sarsina Darbar Sharif and Darussunnat Kamil Madrasa in 1915, one of the largest Islamic institutions in South Bengal and the first major alia madrasah after Calcutta.
 Ahmad was among the leading Islamic leaders in colonial Barisal, and his influence extended across Bengal.
 The Nesarabad Upazila of Bangladesh has been named after him.

 Early life and family

 Ahmad was born in 1873 to a Bengali Muslim family of Akhunds in the village of Magura, Firozpur, then located under the Backergunge District of the Bengal Presidency.
 When he was twelve years old, his father, Sadruddin Akhund, decided to set off for the Hajj pilgrimage to Arabia.
 Akhund was a murid of Haji Saizuddin Miah of Bahadurpur.
 Before leaving, he married Ahmad to Sahera Khatun, the daughter of his neighbour Daliluddin Shiqdar.
 Ahmad's father died in Mecca, being buried in Jannat al-Mu'alla, and so Ahmad was raised by his mother, Zohra Begum, and paternal grandfather.
 His paternal grandfather, Zahiruddin Akhund, was a munshi and disciple of Haji Shariatullah of the Faraizi movement based in Mathbaria where he had a sizeable following.

 In 1905, Ahmad married the daughter of Abdul Wafi Chowdhury from Kushla, Gopalganj.

-Education

-Ahmad started his primary education at the local school in his village.
-His mother then sent him to Madaripur as there were no notable madrasas in the greater Barisal region.
-Ahmad completed his dakhil qualification from Madaripur Primary Islamia Madrasa, and then completed his alim from Madrasah-i-Hammadiyyah in Armanitola, Dhaka.
-After that, he enrolled at the Calcutta Alia Madrasa and subsequently at Hooghly Madrasa where he completed his further religious studies.
-Whilst at Hooghly, Ahmad pledged bay'ah to Mohammad Abu Bakr Siddique of Furfura Sharif in 1895.